bjornefisk/HelixCommit/examples/README.md

-# GitReleaseGen Examples
+# HelixCommit Examples

-This directory contains practical examples demonstrating various use cases of GitReleaseGen.
+This directory contains practical examples demonstrating various use cases of HelixCommit.

 ## Examples Overview